Start with python | Installation On Windows and Linux.

 # sudo yum install python

 Create a HelloWord.py file using the VIM editor.
-Write line print(“Hello World – Linux”); .
+Write line print(“Hello World – Linux”);.
 Save and close the file.
-The execution is following.
+Following are the steps to execute the program.

 # python HelloWord.py